JonasPflaume/Thefirst/README.md

 Page number will be marked inner notebook

-#### ML1 contrain all the self write answer of HW from tu berlin machine learning 1.
+#### ML1 contains the self wrote answer of HW from tu berlin machine learning 1.

 ENV:
 gym==0.15.3